-1. Develop a draft project schedule, providing a timeline for the workshops/webinars, critical deadlines and milestones necessary for the project.

-- Data delivery deadlines established during SEDAR/SEFSC Master Schedule Planning calls. - Final delivery deadlines will be established by the Cooperator/SC.
-The planning team is responsible for setting up a schedule to complete the project by deadlines. - Approval of Milestone Project Schedule follows current practice (lead analytic team and Cooperator).

-2. Develop initial ToRs: What unique issues does this assessment need to address?

-- May begin with default ToRs for all assessments.
-This step is to modify and add to the defaults, addressing the specific challenges of each assessment. - The role of Cooperator staff, analytical lead, and SSC participant(s) is to ensure that issues of concern are considered.
-For example, the SSC may be concerned about environmental impacts on a stock and add an item to the ToRs to be considered.
+- 1. Develop a draft project schedule, providing a timeline for the workshops/webinars, critical deadlines and milestones necessary for the project - Data delivery deadlines established during SEDAR/SEFSC Master Schedule Planning calls - Final delivery deadlines may be established by the Cooperator/Steering Committee.
+The planning team is responsible for setting up a schedule that gets the project completed by that time. - Approval of Milestone Project Schedule follows current practice (lead analytic team and Cooperator) - 2.
+Develop initial TORs: What unique issues does this assessment need to address? - May begin with default TORs for all assessments.
+This step is for modifying and adding to the defaults to address the specific challenges of each assessment. - The role of Cooperator staff, analytical lead, and SSC participant is to ensure that issues of concern for their group are considered.
+For example, the SSC may be concerned about environmental impacts on a stock and add a TOR to have them considered.

-3. Identify participants necessary to meet the ToRs
+3. Identify participants necessary to meet the TORs

-• The assigned lead analyst may not be able to address certain specific ToRs (e.g. an environmental or survey examination).
-There may also be a need to bring in specific experts and data providers.
+• The assigned lead analyst may not be able to address certain specific TORs (e.g. an environmental or survey examination).
+There may also be a need to bring in specific data providers.